Reservoir: Bank-side

 The Queen Mother Reservoir in Berkshire, England is an example of a bank-side reservoir; its water is pumped from the River Thames.

 Where water is pumped or siphoned from a river of variable quality or size, bank-side reservoirs may be built to store the water.
 Such reservoirs are usually formed partly by excavation and partly by building a complete encircling bund or embankment, which may exceed 6 km (4 miles) in circumference.
 Both the floor of the reservoir and the bund must have an impermeable lining or core: initially these were often made of puddled clay, but this has generally been superseded by the modern use of rolled clay.
 The water stored in such reservoirs may stay there for several months, during which time normal biological processes may substantially reduce many contaminants and reduce turbidity.
 The use of bank-side reservoirs also allows water abstraction to be stopped for some time, for instance when the river is unacceptably polluted or when flow conditions are very low due to drought.
-The London water supply system exhibits one example of the use of bank-side storage: here water is taken from the River Thames and River Lee into several large Thames-side reservoirs, such as Queen Mary Reservoir that can be seen along the approach to London Heathrow Airport.
+The London water supply system exhibits one example of the use of bank-side storage: here water is taken from the River Thames and River Lea into several large Thames-side reservoirs, such as Queen Mary Reservoir that can be seen along the approach to London Heathrow Airport.